Construction accounting is a unique form of accounting requiring specific financial management tools. Here’s what you need to know.

 - Labor overruns

-This high variability leads to a complex accounting system distinctly unique from other business models.
+This high variability means you need an accounting system that’s unique and distinct from other industries.

 What Financial Management Tools Do I Need?

 So it is with your accounting system.
-You can’t create the ideal system for your business until you’ve evaluated your own needs.
-First, define and clarify your vision of what you want for your company.
-See if you can answer questions like:
+To create the ideal system for your business you’ll want to evaluate your own needs.
+You’ll want to define and clarify your vision of what you want for your company.
+Here are some sample questions to ask and answer:

 - What is your dream for your company?